 You can be sure that your consent form meet the Regulation’s requirements by using our GDPR Starter Bundle.

-This package contains a toolkit that includes templates for every document you need to meet the GDPR’s requirements, as well as software and online training options that can help boost your compliance efforts.
+This package contains a toolkit that includes over 80 GDPR templates, including policies, procedures and checklists, as well as software and online training options that can help boost your compliance efforts.

 A version of this blog was originally published on 25 August 2017.